Prinxcharmy/sleek/README.md

 # sleek
-sleek is an institution that deal with sealing luxury wristwatches
+Landing page for Sleek: an institution that deal with sealing luxury wristwatches